Best Travel Websites

 individual and collaborative—and those that explore travel as a topic seem to pop up daily with varying degrees of success or interest to the general audience.
 I have listed a few favorite blogs that are not just personal travelogues and travel stories, but which instead offer insightful comments and information.

-In this year’s selection I also have included Websites that help readers learn about the music, art, culture, and festivals of the countries they wish to visit.
-These Websites provide insight into the richness of local cultures and encourage travelers to include cultural events on their itineraries.
+In this year’s selection I also have included websites that help readers learn about the music, art, culture, and festivals of the countries they wish to visit.
+These websites provide insight into the richness of local cultures and encourage travelers to include cultural events on their itineraries. —Volker Poelzl

 Travel Abroad Websites